wentixiaogege/CourseProjectEndDevice/README.md

 After the hardware part is done!
 You need to install some libraries and configure to make the system runing.

-0. install DHT-11 driver :(optional in server part) download code from here:   https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/tree/master/Adafruit_DHT_Driver cd into this folder and then using the command  : make you will get a runnable file Adafruit_DHT;put it into you PATH environment.
+1.install DHT-11 driver :(optional in server part)
+	download code from here:   https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code/tree/master/Adafruit_DHT_Driver
+	cd into this folder and then using the command  : make you will get a runnable file Adafruit_DHT;put it into you PATH environment.

-1. install jdk8
+2.install jdk8
 	download  form here http://www.oracle.com/technetwork/java/javase/downloads/jdk8-arm-downloads-2187472.html
 	unzip it into somewhere I installed it in /opt/java cd /opt/java/yourjdkversion/
 	sudo update-alternatives --install "/usr/bin/java" "java" "/opt/java/yourjdkversion/java" 1
 	sudo update-alternatives --set java /opt/java/yourjdkversion/bin/java

    open /etc/profile add those lines in the bottom:

    export JAVA_HOME=/opt/ yourjdkversion
    export JRE_HOME=$JAVA_HOME/jre
    export CLASSPATH=.:$JAVA_HOME/lib:$JRE_HOME/lib
    export PATH=$JAVA_HOME/bin:$PATH

    Now you should be able to execute java

-2. install java serial tools
+3.install java serial tools
  	You can install RXTX like this:
 		$ sudo apt-get install librxtx-java

-3.set up the end device part
+4.set up the end device part
-	Be sure you have download maven2 .if you haven't run below command in the command line: sudo apt-get install maven2
+	Be sure you have download maven2 .if you haven't run below command in the command line:

+         	sudo apt-get install maven2

    Be sure you have download
    CourseProject :
 		https://github.com/wentixiaogege/CourseProject   ;
    CourseProjectEndDevice:
 		https://github.com/wentixiaogege/CourseProjectEndDevice;
    import those projects into your eclipse you will see all the avaibleable code,make sure there is no error show up.

 ![alt tag](https://github.com/wentixiaogege/CourseProjectEndDevice/blob/master/readme_img/eclipse_end_init.png)